skittles9823/QuickSwitch/README.md

 ## Changelog:
 ### v3.1.4
 - add a launcher patcher to the app with support for the OnePlus launcher.
 Now you can grab the latest stock apk from apkmirror and use the patcher to port it on device.
+(This can take several minutes to complete)
 - add a dark mode toggle to the script (not implemented in the app yet)

 <details><summary>Older changes</summary>